 Most remote work comes with a flexible schedule.
 That means employees get to start and end their work day as they choose and prioritize other things.
 For instance, parents who wish to spend more time with their family can work during their children’s bedtime.
 Meanwhile, they can get their sleep when the kids are in school.

 Additionally, not having to commute saves employees time.
-Per the United States Census Bureau, the average American takes an hour daily commuting to and from work in 2019.
+Per the United States Census BureauOpens in a new tab., the average American takes an hour daily commuting to and from work in 2019.
 When you work from anywhere, you can forget commuting and use the time to do what you enjoy.
 You can visit the salon, hit the gym, or meet friends.

 Ultimately, achieving work-life balance lies in utilizing the flexibility of remote work.
-Read the article “Achieving Work-Life Balance: The Importance of Time Management” to learn more.
+Read the article “Achieving Work-Life Balance: The Importance of Time ManagementOpens in a new tab.” to learn more.

 Improved Health and Wellness